Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/BLE/HID Mouse.rst

 |image02|

-On Android, ensure that “Input device” is enabled for the board.
+On Android, ensure that "Input device" is enabled for the board.

 |image03|